dotnet/docs-maui/docs/platform-integration/storage/file-picker.md

 <true/>
 ```

 For more information about adding entitlements to Mac Catalyst apps, see [Mac Catalyst entitlements](~/mac-catalyst/entitlements.md).
+For more information about managed file access, see [Enable managed file access](https://developer.apple.com/documentation/xcode/configuring-the-macos-app-sandbox/#Enable-managed-file-access) on developer.apple.com.

 # [Windows](#tab/windows)